pedroapfilho/2captcha-node/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/pedroapfilho/2captcha-node/issues).

+To start developing for this project you can follow [CONTRIBUTING.md](https://github.com/pedroapfilho/2captcha-node/blob/master/CONTRIBUTING.md)

 ## Show your support